 As a family member or friend of a man who has experienced sexual abuse or assault, your needs matter, too.

 If you know a man who has experienced sexual abuse or assault, you may be wondering how you can best support him.
-Maybe you’re just beginning to learn about the negative effects of such an experience, or maybe you’ve been dealing with these issues for years.
+Perhaps you’re just beginning to learn about the negative effects of such an experience, or maybe you’ve been dealing with these issues for years.

 Important: Taking care of yourself and not pushing him does not mean neglecting either of your needs, or that meeting your needs must depend on his pace.

-As you focus on taking care of yourself, you may need to let him know (without threats or ultimatums) that, while you respect his needs and pace, your needs are equally important and you have your own pace, including for coming to decisions about your relationship with him.
+As you focus on taking care of yourself, you may need to let him know (without threats or ultimatums) that, while you respect his needs and pace, your needs are equally important and you have your own pace—including for coming to decisions about your relationship with him.

 Recommendations for where to start:

 Please keep in mind that, as someone who cares about a man who has had such experiences, you are not alone.
 Researchers estimate that at least 1 in 6 men have experienced sexual abuse or assault, and this is likely a low estimate.